The Herbal Vet

 In the UK, many practices and individuals have started to use some herbs in their patient care.
 These practices will not all be working on holistic principles or providing essential diet work or may not be making sufficient use of herbs to merit the description ‘herbal vet’ (herb vet) but it is encouraging that there is increased usage of herbs in the veterinary profession and increased recognition of their worth in support of the health and welfare of our domesticated animals.

-Herbal vets may or may not use other forms of complementary and alternative medicine.
+Herbal vets may or may not use other forms of complimentary and alternative medicine.
 If they do, the therapies should be properly integrated, for safety and efficacy.

-The Alternative Veterinary Medicine Centre (AVMC) offers Herbal Medicine for animals
+The Alternative Vet (AVMC) offers Herbal Medicine for animals

 carefully integrated with other therapies and holistic management